 So, the faithful slaves were faithful because they were truly Christians.
 The worthless slaves and enemies of God were never real and they will have nothing to show God on the day of judgment as proof that they were real Christians.

-So, which one of the three groups are you?
+So, in which of the three groups are you?
 Jesus’ point in the parable is that His followers are faithful and they produce fruit for the kingdom.
-How are you doing?
+So, if you claim to be a believer does your show any evidence that you are?
+What are doing for Christ?

 1. Todd Bolen.
 “Jericho to Jerusalem.”
 BiblePlaces. com.
 November 30, 2006. (www.bibleplaces.com/blog/2006/11/jericho-to-jerusalem/)